Neko

 There is instant blood loss from each gunshot or stab wound you endure, but most blood will be lost from light, medium, or heavy bleeds.
 If you have nothing to bandage with, after 5 minutes it will clot by itself, bringing a small risk of wound infection.
 Not bandaging for 5 minutes becomes riskier to do when you have multiple bleeds, or no disinfectant to treat your potential oncoming wound infection.
 Always be aware that bandaging makes you an easy target to other players within earshot who want to get the drop on you.
 You only should prioritize immediate bandaging when you have multiple bleeds of any kind.

-* The Three Types of Bleeds - There are hand & feet bleeds, which we’ll call a light bleed, drain 0.6ml blood per second, and --ml per min.
-Arm and leg bleeds are medium bleeds, draining --ml blood/sec, and head and torso bleeds are heavy bleeds, draining a whopping --ml blood/sec.
+* The Three Types of Bleeds - There are hand & feet bleeds, which we’ll call a light bleed, drain 2 blood per second.
+Arm and leg bleeds are medium bleeds, draining 12 blood/sec, and head and torso bleeds are heavy bleeds, draining a whopping 20 blood/sec.
 Every bleed stacks bloodloss.
-This is why it's important to carry multiple bandages, and the good news is that rags and bandages are not the only items you can use to bandage with as I'll mention in a moment.
+This is why it's important to carry multiple bandages, and the good news is that rags and bandages are not the only items you can use to bandage with. * The Three Types of Bleeds - There are hand & feet bleeds, which we’ll call a light bleed, drain 2 blood per second.
+Arm and leg bleeds are medium bleeds, draining 12 blood/sec, and head and torso bleeds are heavy bleeds, draining a whopping 20 blood/sec.
+Every bleed stacks bloodloss.
+This is why it's important to carry multiple bandages, and the good news is that rags and bandages are not the only items you can use to bandage with.

 To understand what kind of bleed you have, look down at your body or open your inventory and look where the blood is physically coming out from.
 A cut from getting punched for example will usually be a single light bleed, meaning you have an extremely long time to find bandages or find cover to bandage before it ever threatens your life.